 Your DA score may drop after an updated Domain Authority, and that’s okay—it just means there’s newer, more accurate data about Google’s ranking signals.

-The (non-obsessive) way to rank higher—and increase your Domain Authority—in 2020
+The (non-obsessive) way to rank higher and increase your DA

 There’s no growth hack to get a higher DA score.
 Instead, focus on old-fashioned, roll-up-your-sleeves, white-hat website optimization.
 Believe it or not, it really is that simple.